CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

    ![](./media/st-store-ex3-g10.png)

-1. For condition the agent will check the product that user shared is present in the list or catalogue or not, for now you will be adding a sample list directly as condition.
+1. For the condition, the agent will check if the product that the user shared is present in the list or catalogue; if not, you will be adding a sample list directly as a condition.

 1. In the **Condition** node, select **Select a variable (1)** and choose **ProductName (2)**.